jasonsbarr/functional/docs/core/CreatingTypes.md

 const variantInfos = [
-    // Pending isn't really a "Left" state, but it has no value so it's simpler to treat it as one VariantInfo("Pending", [
+    // Pending isn't really a "Left" state, but it has no value so it's simpler to treat it as one VariantInfo("Pending", [], [
         LeftApply,
         LeftFold,
         LeftFunctor,
         LeftChain,
-        LeftSemiGroup
+        LeftSemiGroup,
+        Setoid
     ],
     {
-        // all 3 variants need to have the same methods, so simply return this for mapError mapError(fn) {
+        // all 3 variants need to have the same methods, so we need to define an appropriate version of mapError mapError(fn) {
             return this;
+        },

+        // Replace the default method that comes with the Setoid type class equals(other) {
+            return other.type === HttpStates && other.variant === "Pending";
+        },

+        // The predefined concat method that comes with LeftSemiGroup won't work either concat(other) {
+            return other;
         }
     }),
-    VariantInfo("Error", [
+    VariantInfo("Error", [], [
         LeftApply,
         LeftFold,
         LeftFunctor,
         LeftChain,
-        LeftSemiGroup
+        LeftSemiGroup,
+        Setoid
     ],
     {
         mapError(fn) {